 When you’re painting on fondant cakes or gumpaste, you have many options for whatever type of effect you’re looking for.
+What kind of edible paint you’ll use is going to depend on the final effect that you want.

 This article includes affiliate links that will pay a commission if they’re used to purchase something.
 As an Amazon associate, I earn from qualifying purchases.